|

 of the MIDI EVI much easier.

-The MIDI EVI actually has a MIDI OUT jack right on the body of the instrument so it connects directly to a MIDI synthesizer or sampler directly.
+The MIDI EVI actually has a MIDI OUT jack right on the body of the instrument so it connects directly to a MIDI synth.
 You no longer have to lug around an Akai EWI sound module such as the Akai EWI3020m or EWI3030m for CV to MIDI conversion.
-Just connect the MIDI EVI to a synth such as the Yamaha VL70-m, VL1-m, Roland JV-1010, etc... and you're set.
-You will need to be sure that your synth is programmed to respond to the MIDI EVI.
-Click here for a list of professional wind controller soundbanks that work great with the MIDI EVI.
+Just connect the MIDI EVI directly to a MIDI synth such as the Motif-Rack XS, VL70-m, Fantom XR or SonicCell, VL1-m, XV-5050/XV-2020, etc... load up the synth with Patchman Music wind controller patches, and you're set.
+You will need to be sure that the patches in your synth are programmed to respond to the MIDI EVI.
+Click here for a list of professional breath responsive soundbanks specially designed to respond to the MIDI EVI.

 The MIDI EVI can be powered by an internal 9 volt battery, an external "wall wart" AC adaptor, or remotely through the MIDI cable.
 The operating system can be updated by simply swapping a ROM chip.

-In response to your breath, the MIDI EVI can transmit any combination of the following MIDI controllers- Breath Control (controller #2), MIDI Volume (controller #7), MIDI Expression (controller #11), and Aftertouch.
-You can send any combination of these controllers or even all four simulateously if you wish!
+In response to your breath, the MIDI EVI can transmit any combination of the following MIDI continuous controllers- Breath Control (CC #2), MIDI Volume (CC #7), MIDI Expression (CC #11), and Aftertouch.
+You can send any combination of these controllers or even all four simultaneously if you wish.

-In addition to the BREATH sensor, the mouthpiece also includes a BITE sensor that can send variable Portamento Time (MIDI controller #5).
+In addition to the BREATH sensor, the mouthpiece also includes a BITE sensor that can send variable Portamento Time (MIDI CC #5).

-Also the MIDI EVI has been pre-wired to send a THIRD continuous controller- though Nyle hasn't fully implemented it yet.
-This touch sensor is wired to the mouthpiece bracket and can send Mod Wheel (MIDI Controller #1) or velocity.
+Also the MIDI EVI has been pre-wired to send a THIRD continuous controller- though Nyle hasn't fully implemented it on the stock model.
+This touch sensor is wired to the mouthpiece bracket and can send Mod Wheel (MIDI CC #1) or velocity.
 Patchman Music has developed a way to utilize this sensor as an EMBOUCHURE SENSOR!
 Click here on how to add an EMBOUCHURE SENSOR to the MIDI EVI!

 Program Changes can be sent directly from the MIDI EVI by the use of special fingering and sensors.
 You can either increment or decrement through patches or you can directly send any patch number.